Stand & Shoot

 Cost Effectiveness

-As with all products, warehouse construction cost vary depending on the finishes and amenities desired.
-However, the Total Integrated Panel System (TIPS) has been shown to be cost-effective in the construction and long-term ownership phases.
+As with structures built with traditional materials, the cost of buildings constructed with TIPS will vary depending on the finishes and amenities desired.
+However, TIPS has been shown to be cost-effective in both the construction and long-term ownership phases.
 Upfront construction costs are reduced through the elimination of many materials and trades.
-Also, because of the lightweight nature of the panel, there is often a reduction in the cost of the foundation construction, especially in low load-bearing soil conditions.
-In addition, the panel system can be faster to assemble.
+In addition, the panel system is faster to assemble.
 This leads to quick turnaround and occupancy with its accompanying financial benefits.
 In the long term, panel structures also provide savings through a reduction in maintenance and utility costs.
-As discussed above, the excellent capacity for insulation means that many owners spend 50-80% less on heating and air conditioning costs.
+As discussed above, the excellent capacity for insulation means that many owners spend over 50% less on heating and air conditioning costs.
 Maintenance is also less because our concrete structures are totally resistant to termites, insects, rodents, mold, mildew, and fungi.
-The walls are also less likely to be damaged by everyday use, meaning that repairs will be almost non-existent (a huge benefit to any building where occupancy turnover is high).
+The walls are also less likely to be damaged by everyday use, meaning that repairs will be very infrequent (a huge benefit to any building where occupancy turnover is high).
+And, in the case of exposure to the extremes of nature (earthquakes, tornados, hurricanes, fires, floods, etc), TIPS structures are the ultimate in disaster resistant construction.
+Many owners have even been able to find reduced insurance premiums based on TIPS durability.

 Environmentally Responsible